gin66/FastAccelStepper/README.md

 ### Raspberry pi pico/pico 2

 Uses the pio module.
 Pico offers two pios and pico 2 offers three pios.
 Each pio contains four state machines and every state machine can drive one stepper.
+So in theory can allocate 12 steppers for pico 2, but allocation tests stop with 8 steppers.
+TODO: To be investigated

 Integration with applications using pio: FastAccelStepper claims always a complete pio.
 This means all four state machines are not available for the app.
 The second pio will be claimed, when allocating a fifth stepper.
 The third - on pico 2, when allocating the nineth stepper.
 Unused state machines of a pio cannot be used, because FastAccelStepper's pio code needs 100% of the available program space (32 words - none left).